tylertitsworth/5th-age-srd/Magic-Items/README.md

 Artifacts are a special type of unique magic item that have their own story.
 They're capable of providing multiple powers and benefits to their bearer, although that power comes at a cost.

-Each artifact functions like a normal true magic item of its type, possessing the same default bonus, if any, and occupying one of its bearer's chakras, if that's how that type functions.
+Each artifact functions like a normal true magic item of its type, possessing the same default bonus.

 Unlike other true magic items, artifacts have more than one power, each with its associated quirk.
 When you first attune an artifact, choose one of its powers from your tier or lower.
 Each time you gain a level after that, you can choose to learn another of the artifact's powers from your tier or lower.